-The system balance administrator totals all storage use, consumption, and production during a supply day for each of its balance administrators.
-This information is then forwarded to Energinet.
+For each balance administrator, the system balance administrator totals all storage use, consumption, and production within its balancing responsibility remit during a supply day and this data is then forwarded to the BAM.

-The balance administrator's difference between gas volume input and offtake in the joint Danish/Swedish balancing zone, which is calculated by Energinet, is the balance administrator's imbalance for the supply day.
+The balance administrator's difference between gas volume input and offtake in the joint Danish/Swedish balancing zone, which is calculated by BAM, is the balance administrator's imbalance for the supply day.